Nebraska Hall of Fame: Controversy

 In spring 2004, the Nebraska Hall of Fame Commission created controversy when it considered naming U.S. Senator Kenneth S. Wherry or Malcolm X to the hall of fame.
 Critics of Wherry said he was an inappropriate inductee because of his "crusade to root out homosexuals in government" during his tenure in Congress at the height of McCarthyism.
 Critics of Malcolm X said he was an inappropriate inductee because he only lived in Nebraska for a few months after his birth in Omaha.
 On April 27, 2004, the commission selected Wherry over Malcolm X on a four-three vote.

 By June 2004, however, the commission realized its selection was in violation of state law.
 Statute dictated that the commission should not name more than one individual to the hall of fame between January 1, 2000, and December 31, 2004.
 The commission had previously named Red Cloud a hall-of-famer on January 20, 2000.

-To date, neither Wherry nor Malcolm X are members of the Nebraska Hall of Fame.
+The commission subsequently selected Malcolm X for the hall of fame on September 12, 2022.
+His bust was unveiled on May 22, 2024.